rayarunima/Agentic-Brand-Classifier/README.md

 - `python main.py` — Ensure CLI output still lists 5 prompts with brand/category.
 - Optional: enable `SERPAPI_API_KEY` and confirm evidence toggles once wired.

-## Open questions for the next sync

-1. Should the demo capture telemetry (e.g., S3 or local JSON) for later review?
-2. Which additional agents (reach/brand lift) should be prioritized for wiring into the UI before the executive demo date?